nikolastas/hotel_covid19/readme.md

 The project was about creating a tracking system for hotel costumers who have been in contact with a confirmed COVID-19 case.

 Each costumer is soppused to have a NFC-id tag when entering different location of the hotel.
+Also there is a limit to each costumer access rights depending on location staying and the services registered, which are declared uppon arival.

 You can see the basic er diagram , in the er.png file available.